human-conditions/yodrew.github.io-original/_pages/format.md

 1. Mini-retreating even one minute behind schedule.
 See _mini-retreat_ section above.
 2. Ending a retreat without transition days.
 See _4-day retreat_ above and [*protocol > post-retreat*](/protocol#post-retreat).
 3. Doing many 4-day retreats rather than quickly advancing to 8-day, medium, and long retreats.
 Very serious no-no, folks.
 Again, see _4-day retreat_ above and [*hygiene > false capacity*](/hygiene#false-capacity).
 There, I have understated the matter simply because it cannot be overstated.
 4. Sub-standard darkrooms.
 We become vulnerable in darkness.
 We are fools to tolerate the irritations of poor design and construction: noise, low air-quality, discomfort, cold drafts, etc. See chapters 7-11 for how to build or judge a darkroom suitable for hygienic retreats.
-Which, by all reports, few people in the world operate.
+Which few people operate.
 It's time to build world-class darkrooms.
 5. Retreating with poor support:
     - insufficient support
     - inexperienced, ignorant, or indifferent support